XzytxszX/XzytxszX/README.md

 ## Hi there, I'm Samuel 👋🏽

 - My name is <strong>Samuel</strong>, a developer in constant evolution, passionate about games and programming.
-- I’m currently learning JS (Such a complicated thing)
 - 🧐
 - I think that's it.